Sign in

 The Algarve

 Spanning between Faro and Sagres, the Algarve region is home to some of the most scenic beaches and landscapes in Portugal.
-It maintains near perfect weather just about year-round, boasts a low cost of living, and has some of the best swell in Europe.
+It maintains near-perfect weather just about year-round, boasts a low cost of living, and has some of the best swells in Europe.
 Over the past few years, it's attracted many expats and remote workers, especially those looking for good surf.
 Check out Outsite Sagres and learn more about the area in our Digital Nomad Guide to Sagres.

 Madeira